Cerberilla bernadettae (Tardy, 1965)

 Cerberilla bernadettae is very rarely seen in the wild because of its small size and its habit of burying itself in the sand.
 Little is known about its distribution, although it is present on the French Atlantic coast (Tardy found it off the island of Aix, Charente-Maritime, France) which has been confirmed by other local reports such as (Montaudouin et al. 2000).
 This species was also cited in Arcachon in 1980, in the Canary Islands (Moro et al. 1995), in Galicia and Portugal.
 In the Mediterranean it seems to be a much less frequent species, with an specimen observed on the French Riviera and in Corsica (DORIS, 2016), in Italy (Cattaneo-Vietti et al. 1990) and Sardinia (Cattaneo-Vietti et al. 1992) as well as on the African coast of Tunisia.
-This species is reported in South Africa (Gosliner 1985) and the Pacific: Australia (Burns, 1966 and 1974), California (McDonald, 1975), etc. but it molecular studies are needed to certify these indo-pacific identifications.
+Reports from South Africa (Gosliner 1985) and the Pacific: Australia (Burns, 1966 and 1974), California (McDonald, 1975), etc. should be revised by molecular studies to certify them.

 | : OBIS|

 : João Pedro Silva

 : Bernard Picton

 : M@re Nostrum